LA3QMA/FreeDATA_mailbridge/README.md

         If this is a message containing:
             QTC?
+            QTC:uid (To get several uids you can use this format  QTC:1,3,4) DOWNLOAD:uid,filename
+            QTC:SEARCH {from@email.com,subject}
+            MAILTO:to@address,subject,body

+            parse the message and check the emai server.
+Send the response as a FreeDATA P2P message.

+The [CLIENT] work logic:

+    From your FreeDATA GUI you can send a P2P message to the [SERVER] callsign-SSID formated like:
+            QTC?
-                Checks email and reply with a P2P message with all e-mail uid, from and subject QTC:uid (To get several uids you can use this format  QTC:1,3,4) Get mail uid #1 or uids #1,3,4 from server and send this as a P2P messages DOWNLOAD:uid,filename
+                Checks email and reply with a P2P message with all e-mail uid, from, subject and a list of attachments QTC:uid (To get several uids you can use this format  QTC:1,3,4) Get mail uid #1 or uids #1,3,4 from server and send this as a P2P messages DOWNLOAD:uid,filename